rdiff-backup/rdiff-backup/README.md

 There are some questions and answers about librsync on stackoverflow.com tagged `librsync`.
 That is a good place to start if you have questions.

+## Downloads

+Tarballs and git tags are at https://github.com/librsync/librsync/releases.

 ## Requirements

 To build librsync you will need: